Preparing for the Fair

 You should review the Policies, Terms, and Conditions, as well as the documents that are linked from that page.

-You may want to consider getting a back-up SIM or eSIM for mobile data in case any one particular mobile network begins to slow down with heavy use during the day.
-The fair does not have wifi available, due to the physical size and configuration of the space.
-It is also important to make sure you have a back up battery pack for card readers and phones that will need power, as there are no charging facilities on site.
+You may want to consider getting a back-up SIM or eSIM for mobile data, in case any one particular mobile network begins to slow down with heavy use during the day.
+The Fair does not have wi-fi available, due to the physical size and configuration of the space.
+It is also important to make sure you have a back-up battery pack for card readers and phones that will need power, as there are no charging facilities on site.

 What we do

-All of our committee members work on a volunteer basis, doing things such as arranging entertainment for the day, arranging our insurance, liaising the Wiltshire Council’s Event Safety Advisory Group, arranging contracts with multiple suppliers to provide facilities to the fair, keeping in touch with our local community, working with the Downton Parish Council, managing bookings, managing our expenses, managing our Facebook page, getting the road clear of vehicles, regularly updating our website, and countless other tasks to help us pull the day off without a hitch.
+We have also been busy doing things such as arranging entertainment for the day, arranging our insurance, liaising with the Wiltshire Council’s Event Safety Advisory Group, arranging contracts to provide facilities to the Fair (including emergency medical cover, security), liaising with our local community, working with the Downton Parish Council, managing bookings and their compliance with insurance cover and safety, managing our expenses, managing our social media, particularly our Facebook page, updating signage, getting the road clear of vehicles prior to the Fair opening, the production and placement of Hostile Vehicle Mitigation barriers at the road closure points, regularly updating our website, and countless other tasks to help us pull the day off without a hitch.

 The Morning of the Fair